evoi9/MageSimulator/MageSimulator_readme.txt

 Launch Unity, and load the project.
 After loading, browse to the Assets > Scenes folder in the Project window and double click on the scene called Demo.
 Import the Leap Motion Unity Core Assets package (Insert > Import Package > Custom Package > Browse for the location of the package saved on your computer).
 Ensure the Leap Motion is plugged in to your computer with the correct drivers installed.
+Press the start button at the top of Unity.
 You are now ready to play the game.
-Press the start button at the top of Unity to start the scene.

 ----- OBJECTIVE -----
 In Mage Simulator, your goal is to shoot fireballs at the cube targets on the screen.